pranav-b-3/pytorch/torchgen/_autoheuristic/mm/README.md

+IN ORDER TO RUN DECISION TREE TRAINING for different alpha, beta:

+`python3 runner.py`

+IN ORDER TO RUN DECISION TREE TRAINING for SET alpha, beta, set ALPHA, BETA environment variables and then:

+`./gen_heuristic_test.sh`

 If you just want to re-generate existing heuristics with already collected data for mm for A100/H100, run the following scripts:

 `bash get_mm_dataset.sh # Downloads A100 and H100 datasets`